Dimension is polynomial in height for posets with planar cover graphs

 Each $Z$-face $\cgF$ is bounded by two distinct witnessing paths that have only their starting and ending points in common.
-We let $x(\cgF)$ denote the common starting point, and we let $y(\cgF)$ denote the common ending point of these two witnessing paths.
-When we start at $x(\cgF)$ and traverse the boundary of $\cgF$ in a clockwise manner, we follow the \emph{left side} of $\cgF$ until we reach $y(\cgF)$.
+We let $x_\cgF$ denote the common starting point, and we let $y_\cgF$ denote the common ending point of these two witnessing paths.
+When we start at $x_\cgF$ and traverse the boundary of $\cgF$ in a clockwise manner, we follow the \emph{left side} of $\cgF$ until we reach $y_\cgF$.
 Then we traverse the \emph{right side} of $\cgF$ backwards until we arrive back at $x_\cgF$.
 An element on the left (right) side of $\cgF$ that is not in $\set{x_\cgF,y_\cgF}$ is said to be \emph{strictly} on the left (right) side of $\cgF$.
 Note that if $u$ is strictly on the left side of $\cgF$, and $v$ is strictly on the right side of $\cgF$, then $u\parallel v$ in $P$.
 Note that $u$ is $x_0$-left of $v$ and $y_0$-right of $v$.
 Note also that there is always at least one point strictly on the left (right) side of $\cgF$.

-When $\cgF$ is a $Z$-face, no element $u$ of $P$ that is in the interior of $\cgF$ satisfies $x(\cgF)<_P u<_P y(\cgF)$; otherwise this region would be split into smaller $Z$-faces.
+When $\cgF$ is a $Z$-face, no element $u$ of $P$ that is in the interior of $\cgF$ satisfies $x_\cgF<_P u<_P y_\cgF$; otherwise this region would be split into smaller $Z$-faces.
 Also, a $Z$-face has no chords.

-When $t,t'$ are elements of $Z$, we let $[t,t']$ consist of all elements $s\in Z$ with $t\le s\le t'$ in $Z$.
-However, we also consider $[t,t']$ as a region in the plane, i.e, we consider all points in the plane that are on witnessing paths from $t$ to $t'$ as well as all points in the plane that are in the interior of regions bounded by portions of two witnessing paths from $t$ to $t'$.
-Thus, there is a well defined \textit{left side} and \textit{right side} of $[t,t']$.
-Note that $[t,t']$ is a union of $Z$-faces and witnessing paths.
-It might be that the left side and the right side of $[t,t']$ can share points and even edges of witnessing paths.
-We illustrate these concepts in Figure~\ref{fig:intervals}.

-When $\cgF$ is a $Z$-face, we define the \textit{left side path of $\cgF$} formed by concatenating the following three paths: (1)~the left side of $[x_0, x(\cgF)]$; (2)~the left side of $\cgF$; and (3)~the left side of $[y(\cgF),y_0]$.
-The \textit{right side path of $\cgF$} is defined symmetrically.